 There are a few places where xv6 shares mutable data with no locks at all.
 One is in the implementation of spinlocks, although one could view the RISC-V atomic instructions as relying on locks implemented in hardware.
 Another is the started variable in main.c (kernel/main.c:7), used to prevent other CPUs from running until CPU zero has finished initializing xv6; the volatile ensures that the compiler actually generates load and store instructions.
-A third are some uses of p->parent in proc.c (kernel/proc.c:398) (kernel/proc.c:306) where proper locking could deadlock, but it seems clear that no other process could be simultaneously modifying p->parent.
-A fourth example is p->killed, which is set while holding p->lock (kernel/proc.c:611), but checked without a holding lock (kernel/trap.c:56).
+A third example is p->killed, which is set while holding p->lock (kernel/proc.c:579), but checked without a holding lock (kernel/trap.c:56).

 Xv6 contains cases in which one CPU or thread writes some data, and another CPU or thread reads the data, but there is no specific lock dedicated to protecting that data.
 For example, in fork, the parent writes the child's user memory pages, and the child (a different thread, perhaps on a different CPU) reads those pages; no lock explicitly protects those pages.
 This is not strictly a locking problem, since the child doesn't start executing until after the parent has finished writing.
 It is a potential memory ordering problem (see Chapter 6), since without a memory barrier there's no reason to expect one CPU to see another CPU's writes.
-However, since the parent releases locks, and the child acquires locks as it starts up, the memory barriers in acquire and release ensure that the child's CPU sees the parent's writes.
+However, since the parent release locks, and the child acquires locks as it starts up, the memory barriers in acquire and release ensure that the child's CPU sees the parent's writes.